osmcode/osmium-contrib/README.md

 ## Building

-This will work easiest if you have Libosmium installed in your normal include path or if the libosmium git repository is checked out in the same directory as the "osmium-contrib" repository.
+This will work easiest if you have Libosmium installed in your normal include path or if the Libosmium git repository is checked out in the same directory as the "osmium-contrib" repository.

 Osmium-contrib uses CMake for its builds.
 For Unix/Linux systems a simple